Fibromyalgia Symptoms | LYRICA® (pregabalin) CV | Safety Info

 What are the symptoms of fibromyalgia?

 Chronic widespread pain and tenderness are not the only fibromyalgia symptoms.
-Other symptoms may include:
+See below for additional symptoms.

 - Pain symptoms of fibromyalgia